MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

 Entry values can be
 * #: No info.
 Mostly for package names but sometimes there are no signals or properties for a class.
 * Empty: Not done.
 * ⅓, ½ or ⅔ is a raw measure of things partly done.
-Some subs are not yet available because of dependencies on oher types which are not yet implemented.
+Some subs are not yet available because of dependencies on other types which are not yet implemented.
 Also, not all subs can be tested because subs might need a more complete setup before being useful.
+Could also that I don't know what to do with i
 * 🗸: Done

 | Module/Class            |T |md|bd|sd|cp|ct|pr|